-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 Travelling in the Middle East, Secretary of State Hillary Clinton praised the vote.

-After a peace agreement between north and south, Deng returned to Juba in 2006.
+FRANK LANGFITT: After a peace agreement between north and south, Deng returned to Juba in 2006.
 He says when he got here the place was still a wreck.

-Mr. VALENTINO ACHAK DENG: On some of this street, you can see destroyed war tanks.
+VALENTINO ACHAK DENG: On some of this street, you can see destroyed war tanks.
 On some of these roads or some of this neighborhood, you could see the bones and skulls of dead people.

 LANGFITT: Today, as Southern Sudan appears headed for independence, Deng is optimistic, and Juba looks a lot better.
 Paved roads arrived for the first time in 2007.
 Deng and a friend are now taking me past hotels and restaurants.

-Mr. DENG: Juba is a booming city.
+ACHAK DENG: Juba is a booming city.

 LANGFITT: And one of incredible contrast.
-Next to barefoot women selling piles of gravel by the side of the road - so were passing, right now were passing - is that a Toyota dealership?
+Next to barefoot women selling piles of gravel by the side of the road - so we're passing, right now we're passing - is that a Toyota dealership?

-Mr. DENG: Yes.
+ACHAK DENG: Yes.
 Just imagine, we have a Toyota dealership.

-Deng grew up in a small village called Marial Bai.
+LANGFITT: Deng grew up in a small village called Marial Bai.
 In the 1980s, northern bombers and Arab militias came.

 ACHAK DENG: They bombed Marial Bai, destroyed it, killed everything, burned, took crops and livestock.

 LANGFITT: Were you there when they came?

-Mr. DENG: I was there.
+ACHAK DENG: I was there.
 I ran away with the rest.

 LANGFITT: How old were you?

-Mr. DENG: I was nine years old.
+ACHAK DENG: I was nine years old.

-In 2007, he returned to start a high school in Marial Bai, where there was none.
+LANGFITT: In 2007, he returned to start a high school in Marial Bai, where there was none.

-Mr. DENG: We have 250 students.
+ACHAK DENG: We have 250 students.
 Our annual budget for now stands at about 200,000 because the school is free.

-LANGFITT: The school is funded by Dengs private foundation.
+LANGFITT: The school is funded by Deng's private foundation.
 He says most donations come from Americans touched by his story.
 Deng is now 32 years old.
-He says, for a Sudanese child of war, his lifes journey is almost inconceivable.
+He says, for a Sudanese child of war, his life's journey is almost inconceivable.

-Mr. DENG: I never imagined that I would be any person I am right now.
+ACHAK DENG: I never imagined that I would be any person I am right now.

-Frank Langfitt, NPR News, Juba, Southern Sudan.
+LANGFITT: Frank Langfitt, NPR News, Juba, Southern Sudan.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.